MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

 ## Blocked Sessions

-Blocking Sessions monitor designed to query each database for a session that is blocked during a significant period of time.
+Blocking Sessions monitor is designed to query each database for a session that is blocked during a significant period of time.
 If blocking is detected and it exceeds the given threshold, the state is changed and an alert is raised.

 You can apply an override to change the **WaitMinutes** parameter used to determine if the blocked session should be considered as long-running.
 The default value for this parameter is one minute.

 ## Securables Configuration Status Monitor

-This monitor checks if each of the required SQL Server securables is accessible under the configured run-as account.
+This monitor checks if each of the required SQL Server securables is accessible under the configured [Run As Account](ssmp-run-as-profiles.md).

 The following is a complete list of securables that are checked by the monitor targeted to the SQL Server DB Engine: